Doul00/ML_Notes/supervised_learning/decision-trees.md

 For the split on class, we obtain a value of $$0.99$$.
 We thus split on the gender.

 ##### C4.5 Algorithm:

+The idea behind the C4.5 algorithm is the same as the ID3 \(it was created by the same person, Ross Quinlan\).

+The algorithm is the following:

+* Check for any base cases, which are the following:
+  * A node containing samples from the same class if transformed into a leaf with that class's label
+  * None of the attributes provide information gain.
+Then create a node containing the most dominant class in the samples
+* Find the best split using _normalized_ information gain
+* Create a decision node using the best attribute $$s$$
+* Recurse of the child nodes obtaining with a split on s

 ##### Preventing overfit: